 These three options specify the paths where Squid logs all its actions.
 Normally, nothing needs to be changed here.
-If Squid is burdened by heavy usage, it might make sense to distribute the cache and the log files over several disks.
+If Squid is under heavy load, it might make sense to distribute the cache and the log files over several disks.